 Provided with specific conditions to be met for its invocation, if Section 18C puts certain restriction on behaviour which can be seen as “offending”, Section 18D provides exceptions and exemptions.

 (Dinesh Malhotra is the founding editor of Bharat Times.
-He is also a qualified lawyer, admitted to practice.)
+He is also a qualified lawyer.)